How to use and configure ajax with jQuery? - Updated Examples

 msg2 this will be executed before the ajax msg1 this will be executed last

-Since AJAX does not "block" the rest of the JavaScript by default it does not stop the execution of the remaining JavaScript.
+Since AJAX does not "block" the rest of JavaScript by default, it does not stop the execution of the remaining JavaScript.

-If we want the JavaScript to be "blocked" or stopped by default, we must use the async parameter set to false.
+If we want it to "block" or stop the execution of JavaScript by default, we must use the async parameter set to false.

 $.ajax({